Code Editor

 One effect per line.
 Lines starting with // are comments.
 Blank lines are ignored.

-//comments only survive a save when they’re inside atext:block — there they become Writer Comment blocks in the visual editor (visible to writers, hidden from readers).
-Comments written between top-level blocks, insideon enter:, or inside a choice body have nowhere to live in the structured save, so the editor shows a lint warning and drops them on save.
-Move the note into atext:block if you want it to stick.
+//comments only survive a save when they’re inside atext:block - there they become Writer Comment blocks in the visual editor (visible to writers, hidden from readers).
+Comments written between top-level blocks, insideon enter:, or inside a choice body will be lost, so the editor shows a warning and drops them on save.
+Move the note into atext:block if you want it to persist.

 Variable Effects